Hôtel van Eetvelde

-Together with three other town houses of Victor Horta, including Horta's own house and workshop, it was added to the UNESCO World Heritage list in 2000, as the core of epoch-making urban residences Victor Horta designed before 1900.
+Together with three other town houses of Victor Horta, including Horta's own house and workshop, it was added to the UNESCO World Heritage list in 2000 as the core of epoch-making urban residences that Horta designed before 1900.

 Building

 Main building

 The visible application of "industrial" materials, such as steel and glass, was a novel for prestigious private dwellings at the time.
-In the Hôtel van Eetvelde, Horta also used a hanging steel construction for the facade.
+In the Hôtel van Eetvelde, Victor Horta also used a hanging steel construction for the façade.
 The interior receives additional lighting through a central reception room covered by a stained glass cupola.